 “Beyond recruitment, we set measurable annual goals for diverse supplier relationships each year.
 We’re supporting small and minority-owned businesses by promoting current vendors, as well as seeking new business development opportunities with vendors who demonstrate diversity within their companies.

-“In 2016, we spent $66 million with businesses owned by women, minorities and veterans.”
+“In 2017, we spent approximately $79 million with businesses owned by women, minorities and veterans.”

 “Finally, we’re working to improve personal health among Tennessee’s diverse population by supporting collaborative partnerships that increase access to care; promoting prevention and culturally inclusive health education; and exploring innovative ways to break cycles of health neglect and health care disparities.”